vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     It will save some time to copy both certificate files now, but you will only be using the first one, `sensor-thl-2000-device.cert.pfx`, in the code project that you build initially.

-1. In File Explorer, navigate to the Starter folder for lab 6 (Automatic Enrollment of Devices in DPS).
+1. In File Explorer, navigate to the **Final** folder for lab 6 (Automatic Enrollment of Devices in DPS).

     Before starting the lab instructions, you downloaded a copy of the GitHub repository containing lab resources to the lab virtual machine environment.
 The folder structure includes the following folder path: